 See sculptures, murals and paintings in those buildings.
 Walk across the streets under the streets on this tour, going back in time to see Tulsa when it was in its early days.
 This is a great tour for groups of friends, co-workers, school kids, and people of all ages!
 Come downtown on a walking tour to see a glimpse of Tulsa’s fascinating past.

-All tunnel tours are by special arrangement and most are on weekdays* between 9 a.m. and 4:30 p.m.
+All our tours are private so you can choose the time and day that works best for you.
+The tunnels are open during the work week during the work week hours.
 Your group can be from 1 to 15 people.
-Cash or checks are accepted, but we don’t take credit or debit cards.
+Cash, checks or credit is accepted.
 You will be walking about 8 blocks on the one hour tour, three inside and four outside.
 Your guide will cover many areas of interest, including fascinating local history, architecture, and art information.
 Questions are welcome, and our guides are used to gearing discussions to a variety of ages and interests.
 The starting point of the walking tour is flexible.
 People staying at downtown motels, for example, can start and end at their hotel if they wish.

 2 to 4 hour, step-on guide service